oxinabox/Kaldi-Notes/tidigits/eval.md

 #Evalutation -- using the model to recognise speach.

 ##Decoding
+We already created a decoding graph in the [training step](training).

-Decoding of th Graph is done using `steps/decode.sh`.
+Using this graph to decode the utterances  is done using `steps/decode.sh`.
 This script only works only for certain feature types -- conviently all the feature types we use in TIDIGITS.
 (Similar decoding functions also exist in steps, for other feature types)

 ###Usage for `steps/decode.sh`